 While planning the perfect vacation can be fun, it's also a lot of work.
 What's the best neighborhood to stay in?
 Which attractions and restaurants aren't tourist traps?
 You can trawl through internet travel review forums to do your research, but they're not always honest or reliable.

 You can avoid all this hassle and make your whole vacation process what it's supposed to be, a vacation, by choosing an all-inclusive spot.
 If you've just spent months planning a wedding, all this goes double.
-We've found the best all-inclusive vacation spots for couples.
-In the following article we are revealing our top 8!

 All-inclusive resorts are the fantasy version of real-world places: the bed is always made, meals are always prepared for you, someone else is arranging your activities.

-Number 8: Los Altos de Eros, Costa Rica
+8. Los Altos de Eros, Costa Rica

-If you're looking for a romantic couples vacation, no kids, this adults-only resort is for you.
+If you're looking for a romantic couples vacation, this adults-only resort is for you.
 It's in a rather remote location, which is ideal for those looking to get away from everyday life.
 You're surrounded by beautiful mountain scenery, which is perfect for hiking.
 That's why it makes our top 8.

 Still, if a good hike isn't your idea of relaxation, there is a full-service spa, gym, swimming pool, and yoga classes.
 A shuttle to nearby beaches is also available for those who like to lounge around on the sand.

-Number 7: Secrets Cap Cana Resort & Spa, Dominican Republic
+7. Secrets Cap Cana Resort & Spa, Dominican Republic

 If you like powdery sand beaches and clear blue water, this resort will exceed your expectations as it's situated on one of the DR's most picturesque beaches.
 The resort is just three years old, so everything is state-of-the-art, including the golf course designed by Jack Nicklaus.